Corner kick: Alternate tactics

 Rather than the kicker attempting a cross, an alternative strategy for the attacking team is the short corner.
 The ball is passed to a player close the kicker, to create a better angle of approach toward the goal.

-Teams attempting to timewaste may keep the ball in the corner of the pitch for as long as possible rather than attempt an attack.
+Teams attempting to time-waste may keep the ball in the corner of the pitch for as long as possible rather than attempt an attack.

-Scoring a goal directly from a corner: Olympico goal
+Scoring a goal directly from a corner: Olimpico goal

-It is possible to score with a corner kick if sufficient swerve is given to the kick, or if wind is blowing toward the goal.
+It is possible to score with a corner kick if sufficient swerve is given to the kick and/or if wind is blowing toward the goal.
 The goalkeeper is usually considered at fault if a goal is scored from a corner.

-This type of goal is called an Olympic goal or Olympico goal.
+This type of goal is called an Olympic goal or Olimpico goal.
 On 14 June 1924, the IFAB formally legalized scoring in this manner; the first such goal was scored on 2 October 1924 by Argentina's Cesáreo Onzari against Uruguay, who had just won the 1924 Olympic title.

 For decades, English speakers generally used the term Olympic goal.
-But the 21st century has seen the rise in the use of Olympico goal, derived from the Spanish and Portuguese term gol olímpico widely used in Latin America.
+But the 21st century has seen the rise in the use of Olimpico goal, derived from the Spanish and Portuguese term gol olímpico widely used in Latin America.
 Max Bretos has used it on Fox Soccer Channel in the United States, reflecting Latino influence on the sport's culture there.
-Virtually all reports of Megan Rapinoe's goal in the bronze medal match at the 2020 Tokyo Olympics referred to it as an Olympico goal.
+Virtually all reports of Megan Rapinoe's goal in the bronze medal match at the 2020 Tokyo Olympics referred to it as an Olimpico goal.